 - 1. Active members who are currently employed by Dalhousie University and are making their regular contributions to the Plan. - 2.
-Deferred members who are no longer employed by Dalhousie University but have left the pension benefits they have earned while employed at Dalhousie University in the Plan until they retire. - Retired members who are receiving a pension from the Dalhousie University Plan.
+Deferred members who have departed Dalhousie University and who have decided to delay collecting pension benefits until a later date. - 3.
+Retired members who are receiving a pension from the Dalhousie University Plan.
 This category includes survivors of former Dalhousie University employees.

-Here's a snapshot of membership in the Plan as of the most recent valuation from March 31, 2017.
+Here's a snapshot of membership in the Plan as of the most recent valuation from March 31, 2019.